-Each year in San Francisco 30 people on average die in traffic fatalities and over 200 are seriously injured.
+Each year in San Francisco, 30 people, on average, die in traffic fatalities, and over 200 are seriously injured.
 The city of San Francisco takes traffic safety very seriously.
 As of 2014, San Francisco has established a Vision Zero policy.
-This policy is focusing on eliminating traffic deaths altogether by building safer roads, better educating people on traffic safety, and enforcing traffic laws.
-However, as of 2018, the city is still not meeting their target.
+This policy focuses on eliminating traffic deaths altogether by building safer roads, better educating people on traffic safety, and enforcing traffic laws.
+However, as of 2018, the city is still not meeting its target.

 There is never any way to anticipate when you will be involved in an automobile collision.
 If you are in a car accident, you will need legal representation.
-Call JML Law at 415-692-3462 for a free consultation.
+Call JML Law, APLC at 415-692-3462 for a free consultation.

 An automotive accident can put you and your loved ones in serious financial difficulty.
 They can lead to pain, suffering, and lasting physical and/or mental impairments.
-Auto accidents can affect the care of your loved ones and overall decrease your quality of life.
+Auto accidents can affect the care of your loved ones, and overall decrease your quality of life.
 These potential disasters should be taken seriously.
-You need to have JML Law in your corner fighting for you.
+You need to have JML Law, APLC in your corner fighting for you.

 Unfortunately, injuries associated with car accidents are countless.
 Head injuries are the most serious in collisions.
 These injuries range from mild concussions to comas, lasting cognitive problems, skull fractures, hearing loss, and vision problems.
 Back injuries such as herniated discs and spinal cord damage are also common.
 The most predictable injury is whiplash.
 Whiplash happens when the sudden force of a collision stretches and tears the muscles and tendons in your neck.